ct6502/vscode-idl/README.md

 * Function/procedure/variable completion for user defined routines in workspaces and opened files

+* Hover help for core ENVI and IDL routines, includng links to the official documentation

 * Go-to definition for functions, procedures, and methods from user defined routines

 * Search for procedure/function definitions through symbols